 The flipped classroom, also known as the inverted classroom, is rapidly catching on as increasing numbers of educators begin to experiment with this new way of teaching.
-According to the THE Journal, the number of active members on the Flipped Learning Network’s Ning site has increased from 2,500 to more than 15,000 since 2012.
-And the education nonprofit Project Tomorrow estimates that 1 in 5 teachers has already flipped their classrooms or are planning to do so.
+According to the THE Journal, the number of active members on the Flipped Learning Network’s community site has increased from 2,500 to more than 15,000 since 2012.
+And a recent survey by Campus Technology revealed that 3 in 5 teachers have already flipped their classrooms or are planning to do so.

 Although breakthroughs in technology have certainly made flipping the classroom a practical option, teachers are choosing to flip their classes simply because it enhances the learning experience.

-If you’re starting to think about incorporating flipped classes into your teaching methodology, download our complimentary white paper, So You’ve Decided to Flip Your Classroom: 5 Technology Considerations You’ll Need to Succeed.
+If you’re starting to think about incorporating flipped classes into your teaching methodology, download our complimentary white paper: The Practical Guide to Flipping Your Classroom.
 In it, you’ll learn more about the technologies you should consider when making the flip, as well as additional resources for ensuring that you’ll have a successful first flip.